Together-Java/ModernJava/src/hash_maps/reference_based_identity.md

 same though

 For classes you make yourself, their `hashCode` will be based on what we call an object's "identity."
-This means that while different instances of a class might give the same (incomplete sentence)
+This means that every individual instance of a class is likely to give you a different value, regardless of if they hold identical fields.

 ```java